Building an Oware Engine and a Ladder of RL Agents

 What I'd Do Next

-1. Train AlphaZero properly.
-This is the single highest-value next step and the only one that requires real compute.
-A 500k-self-play-game run on a GPU, with the trainer and self-play workers properly parallelized and the buffer allowed to actually fill, is the difference between "AlphaZero on Oware" and "AlphaZero with the trainer turned off early."
-This was a deliberate scope cut for v1, not a design flaw.
-But the chart needs the asterisk until that compute is spent.
+The highest-leverage move is to train AlphaZero properly.
+A 500k-self-play-game run on a GPU, with the trainer and workers actually parallelized and the buffer allowed to fill, is the difference between "AlphaZero on Oware" and "AlphaZero with the trainer turned off early."
+It was a scope cut for v1, not a design flaw, but the chart needs the asterisk until that compute is spent.

-2. Reweight the PPO league.
-Keep the snapshot pool but raise the Minimax-d4 anchor weight from 10% to ~30%, and add a Minimax-d6 anchor at low weight (5–10%).
-The policy needs gradient signal from opponents it actually has to beat, not opponents it can already dominate.
+After that, reweight the PPO league.
+Keep the snapshot pool, raise the d4 anchor from 10% to ~30%, and add a d6 anchor at 5–10%.
+The policy needs gradient signal from opponents it actually has to beat, not opponents it already dominates.
+In the same spirit, keep Minimax-d2 in the DQN curriculum past 150k steps.
+The zero winrate against d2 is the agent forgetting a distribution it stopped seeing, and a small (~10%) weight in the late-curriculum mix should be enough to fix it.

-4. Replace the Minimax leaf evaluator.
-The d2/d4 Elo tie in the tournament is a leaf-evaluator artifact.
-A better static evaluator (even just the DQN's value head used heuristically) would unstick those two from each other and give every learned agent a less flat ceiling to push against.
+Finally, replace the Minimax leaf evaluator.
+The d2/d4 Elo tie in the tournament is a leaf-evaluator artifact, not a search-depth one.
+A better static eval (even the DQN's value head used heuristically) would unstick those two and give every learned agent a less flat ceiling to push against.

 Closing

 The point of building three agent families on the same engine was never to pick a winner.
-It was to see what each method's failure mode looks like when you give it a small board, a terminal-only reward, and modest single-machine compute.
-What we got:
+It was to see what each method's failure mode looks like on a small board, a terminal-only reward, and modest single-machine compute.
+What I got was three completely different shapes on the same axes: DQN held up as a sanity check and turned out surprisingly competitive against a crude search, PPO stayed stable and well-behaved on entropy but got trapped inside a league it could already dominate, and AlphaZero-lite did exactly what an under-trained AlphaZero does, which is sit at the bottom of the chart until the compute arrives.

-Watching three different families of RL agent grow up against the same game, fail in three completely different ways, and produce three completely different shaped curves on the same axes.
-That was the actual joy of this project.
-The tournament numbers are interesting; the shape of how each one got there is more so.
+Watching three families of RL agent grow up against the same game and fail in three completely different ways was the actual joy of this project.
+The tournament numbers are interesting.
+The shape of how each one got there is more so.